lanl/VizAly-Foresight/CBench/dataLoader/README.md

 4. turn 'USE_NEW_LOADER' 'ON', and re-configure.
 This should ask you to specify the locaton of your new reader's library and include path, e.g.:

 5. Add your loader to the input json file and run the benchmark

+## Supported Loaders
+1. GenericIO/HACC
+2. NYX HDF5
+3. VTI
+4. Binary Data (under VPIC GDA)

+More information about these are in their respective readme.